remla25-team11/operation/PEER_SUBMISSION.md

 6. app: https://github.com/remla25-team11/app/tree/a1

 ## Comments for A1:
-- docker-compose.yml is missing and has to be done
+- Docker Compose Operation is not done for this submission